-Sports stadia should provide an inclusive and welcoming experience for everyone irrespective of their nationality, ethnicity, religion, gender, age, sexual orientation, or any disability.
+Football stadia (and other sports venues) should provide an inclusive and welcoming experience for everyone irrespective of their nationality, ethnicity, religion, gender, age, sexual orientation, or any disability.
 Moreover, European experience evidences the desirability of football (and other sports) crowds reflecting all communities and the wider population.